Mushkan3975/Digit_recognition_/README.md

 3. Open the notebook in Jupyter: jupyter notebook DigitRecognition.ipynb

-4.Run all cells to train the model and test predictions.
+4. Run all cells to train the model and test predictions.

  ## 📈 Future Enhancements